rfo909/CFT/README.md

 # An interactive language

 CFT accepts lines of input, with code which is executed.
 There is full expression support with normal cardinality rules, and so CFT is great as a calculator.
+The interactivity makes it easy to experiment

 ```
+$ 2+3*5
+$ "a b c d".split
+$ List(1,2,3).concat("x")
-$ 2+3
+$ ls
 ```